ja153903/ja153903/README.md

 ### I am a:

 * Full-stack Software Engineer @ BentoBox ([we're hiring](https://getbento.com/careers/))
-* Passionate about UI development

 ### Currently tinkering with:

-* Next.js and react-query
+* Kotlin, Java, and Spring Boot
-* Fastify, Prisma, GraphQL
+* GraphQL

 ### Current Side-project:

 * Personal website rebuild in Remix
-* Climbing Social Media (Full-stack TypeScript with React and Fastify)
+* Climbing Social Media (Next.js with TypeScript on the front-end and Spring Boot with Kotlin on the back-end)